Nardics/dc-segregation-legacy/README.md

 The poverty line is defined as "the estimated minimum level of income needed to secure the necessities of life."

-The[Census Bureau](https://www.census.gov/topics/income-poverty/poverty/guidance/poverty-measures.html) gives a comprehensive explanation on how to measure "poverty".
+The [Census Bureau](https://www.census.gov/topics/income-poverty/poverty/guidance/poverty-measures.html) gives a comprehensive explanation on how to measure "poverty".

 ### Disability